fanteastick/quartz-test/content/linux/Wake on Lan.md

 - This combined setup makes your Latitude 7450 capable of waking from **sleep (S3)** using WOL, but not from full shutdown.

 > [!bug]- even more pplx info, which is basically a good summary of the steps
-> If your Dell Latitude 7450 still won’t respond to Wake-on-LAN (WOL) after verifying BIOS, driver, and Windows settings, the remaining culprits are almost always related to **driver power handling**, **link state management**, or **hardware power gating**.
+> If your Dell Latitude 7450 still won't respond to Wake-on-LAN (WOL) after verifying BIOS, driver, and Windows settings, the remaining culprits are almost always related to **driver power handling**, **link state management**, or **hardware power gating**.
 >
 >
 > ***